The topology of the space of J-holomorphic maps to CP^2: Topological chiral homology

 \end{definition}

 See \cite{M} for a proof that these maps satisfy the axioms of face and degeneracy maps of a simplicial space.
 Let $B(R,\mathcal O,\mathcal P)$ denote the geometric realization.

 When $R$ is a functor coming from a right module $\mathcal R$, we now explain how to view elements $B_k(R,\mathcal O, \mathcal P)$ as decorated rooted directed trees.
 See Figure \ref{figure:RootedTree} for an illustration.
 One special vertex is called the root and is labeled by an element of $\mathcal R(m)$ with $m$ being the valence of the root.
 The univalent verticies are called leaves and are labeled by elements of the partial $\mathcal O$-algebra $\mathcal P$.
 We say that a vertex is at level $k+1-i$ if it is $i$ edges away from the root.
 We require that all of the leaves are at level $0$.
 Internal verticies of valence $m+1$ are labeled by elements of $\mathcal O(m)$.
 The tree is directed and we require that the directions point away from the root.
 We order the edges exiting internal vertices and the root.
 Given a vertex with $m$ outgoing edges, the symetric group $\Sigma_m$ acts in two ways on the tree.
 It acts on the label since $\mathcal R(m)$ and $\mathcal O(m)$ have $\Sigma_m$ actions.
 It also acts by permuting the ordering of the $m$ outgoing labels.
 We mod out by the induced diagonal action.
 Given a decorated tree $T$ of this type, let $\{ T_i \}$ be the subtrees of $T$ obtained by deleting the root (see Figure \ref{figure:RootedTree}).
 These determine elements of $O^k \mathcal P$.
-We require that these elements are in fact in $Comp^i$.
-We do not label internal verticies or the root by $0$.
+We require that these elements are in fact in $Comp^k$.
+We do not label internal verticies by $0 \in \mathcal O(0)$.
+Indeed the base-point relation precisely states that we can ignore such ``dead ends'' which would have leaves at level $>0$.
 The face maps can be described by collapsing edges connecting two levels and composing the labels.
 The degeneracies can be described as inserting a level where all elements are labeled by the unit of the operad.

 Given a partial $\mathcal O$-algebra $\mathcal P$, there is a natural way of completing $\mathcal P$ to get an $\mathcal O$-algebra.

 \begin{definition} Let $\mathcal O$ be an operad and $\mathcal P$ be a partial $\mathcal O$-algebra.
 We call $B(O,\mathcal O, \mathcal P)$ the $\mathcal O$-algebra completion of $\mathcal P$. \end{definition}